yesodweb/yesodweb.com-content/blog/2014/10/classy-base-prelude.md

 ## Iterating the new design

-One proposed remedy for dealing with change is trying to release the new prelude in an iterative way.
+One proposed remedy for dealing with change is trying to release the new Prelude in an iterative way.
 This could be a good idea, but in practice it is very difficult to implement: most users are still going to `import Prelude` rather than trying out something different and giving their feedback.
 A better approach than holding it back is to use a design that makes it easier for new releases to make backwards incompatible changes.
 One approach to this could be at the package level the way that `base-compat` operates.